 Most people live within a time stream, where time flows in one direction and effects follow causes.
 However, there are some characters in fiction that are slightly removed from the time stream and are able to see the past, present, and future all at the same time.
 These characters tend to exude a mysterious, all-knowing air about them, as they generally know who you are, why you are talking to them, and what will happen if you do what you are planning.
 They aren't necessarily The Omniscient

-as you may create your own destiny
+as you might be able to create your own destiny

 , but they may often act much like him.